etretf/webxr_basketball/README.md

-# imd3901_a2_multiplatform
+# Multi-platform Interactions Experience

- An experience that explores multi-platform interactions
+ An experience that explores multi-platform interactions in WebXR.